lrgresearch/gpaw-tools/development/inputfilekeywords.md

 #### Keyword type
 Boolean
 #### Description
-This keyword controls the acoustic sum rule will be applied or not in the phonon calculations.
+This keyword controls whether the acoustic sum rule will be applied or not in the phonon calculations.

 #### Default
 True